VIKASWARE/Credit-EDA/README.md

 ◾ This case study aims to identify patterns which indicate if a client has difficulty paying their installments which may be used for taking actions such as denying the loan,reducing the amount of loan,lending (to risky applicants) at a higher interest rate, etc.
-This will ensure thatthe consumers capable of repaying the loan are not rejected.Identification of such applicants using EDA is the aim of this case study.
+This will ensure that the consumers capable of repaying the loan are not rejected.Identification of such applicants using EDA is the aim of this case study.

 ◾ In other words,the company wants to understand the driving factors (or driver variables) behind loan default,i.e.the variables